Slow Motion Water Photography

-A popular flickr search is slow motion water images that look as though they are posters instead of digital photographs.
+Everyone loves slow motion waterfall photography.
+A popular flickr search is slow motion water images, that look as though they are posters instead of digital photographs.
 A beginner photographer may also think the blurred water motion is a result of Photoshop effects.
 However as you’ll soon discover, the slow motion blurring of the water is a result of digital SLR camera settings.

-Digital SLR camera settings for slow motion water
+Digital SLR camera settings for slow motion waterfall photography

 The secret to blurring water in photographs, as though they are in a slow dreamy motion, is to firstly set your digital camera on shutter priority.